|

-In November 2023, I won a group of four dolls from Germany in an online auction.
+In November 2023, I won a group of four dolls from Germany offered in an online auction.
 These dolls all use head sculpts designated for black dolls.
 That is one reason the auction interested me.
-The two Konig & Wernicke (K&W) dolls were the main reason I was determined to win the auction.
-I had desired a K&W doll for quite some time, probably since seeing the two that are featured on the cover of Myla Perkins' first book.
+The two Koenig & Wernicke (K&W) dolls were the main reason I was determined to win the auction.
+I had desired a K&W doll for quite some time, probably since seeing the two featured on the cover of Myla Perkins'

 5-inch Celluloid Baby